C-Accel-CRIPT/sdk-archive/docs/tutorials/synthesis.md

 ``` py
 mw_n.data = sec
 ```
-Last, we'll add the new Property node to polystyrene then save it.
+Last, we'll add the new Property node to polystyrene and then save it.
 ``` py
 polystyrene.add_property(mw_n)
 polystyrene.save()